Meet the SPOTS team

 A/Prof. Peter Saxon (he/him)

-Kia ora, I lead our fantastic research team.
-I’m an Associate Professor at the University of Auckland School of Population Health trained in epidemiology and public health.
-My expertise is in HIV prevention and sexual health of men who have sex with men.
-I’m passionate about health equity for Rainbow communities.
-To achieve this, I work closely with community organisations and policy makers to make Aotearoa a more inclusive place where we can thrive, as cheesy as that sounds.
-I want our study to trigger a brighter future: with zero new HIV transmissions and zero unfair discrimination in blood donation policy.
+Kia ora.
+I lead our team and am an Associate Professor in the University of Auckland’s School of Population Health, trained in epidemiology and public health.
+My work focuses on HIV prevention and sexual health among men who have sex with men.
+I am committed to ending epidemics and advancing health equity for Rainbow communities.
+For over 25 years, I’ve generated evidence to guide effective interventions and public health responses.
+Strong partnerships with community organisations and policy makers ensure our research leads to real‑world impact, from PrEP to blood donation, helping make Aotearoa a more inclusive place where our communities can thrive.

 -